Credit is one of those things you don’t want to be without. But the credit game is a Catch-22.

 If a friend or family member has exceptional credit and faithfully pays their bills on time each month, request to be added as an authorized user to that person’s credit card.

-Afraid that your prospect will say no out of fear that you will rack up an excessive amount of debt and bail out?
+Afraid that your prospect will say no out of fear that you will rack up excessive debt and then bail?
 Inform them that you are only requesting to be added to the account; the magic plastic does not need to be in your possession.

 2. Get a co-signer